angel-dart/angel/README.md

 More examples and complete projects can be found in the [angel-example](https://github.com/angel-example) organization.

 The following is an [explosive application](https://github.com/angel-example/explode) complete with a REST API and WebSocket support.
 It interacts with a MongoDB database, and reads configuration automatically from a `config/<ANGEL-ENV-NAME>.yaml` file.
-Templates are rendered with Mustache.
+Templates are rendered with Mustache, and all responses are compressed via GZIP.

 ```dart
 import 'dart:async';